-Data Retrieved from: Thurston County Assessor’s parcel data (March 14, 2018), TRPC (2017)

-As of 2017, approximately 38,809 acres of land were enrolled in Open Space as Current Use Agriculture or Farm and Agricultural Conservation Land, 181 acres enrolled in TDR, 942 acres in PDR, 302 acres of land under a fee simple purchase, and 2,095 acres of land under an agricultural/conservation easement.

-E. Agricultural lands of long-term commercial significance:
+D. Agricultural lands of long-term commercial significance:

 The Growth Management Act (RCW36.70A.170) requires counties to designate agricultural lands of long-term commercial significance.
+Designation of agricultural lands of long-term commercial significance intends to conserve lands that are used or can be used for commercial agriculture use, while discouraging residential encroachment and other incompatible development, and to encourage continued viability of agriculture.
+The designation does this primarily by limiting the number of houses on a property within it, limiting uses and development on prime farmland soils to those that support agriculture, and by notifying nearby neighbors that agricultural uses could occur which might cause dust, noise, and odors.
+The ability of owners or occupants to recover for nuisances arising from activities on the designated agricultural land may be restricted.

 In 2006, the Washington State Supreme Court clarified the definition of “agricultural land” by stating:

 [w]e hold that agricultural land is land: (a) not already characterized by urban growth (b) that is primarily devoted to the commercial production of agricultural products enumerated in RCW 36.70A.30(2), including land in areas used or capable of being used for production based on land characteristics, and (c) that has long-term commercial significance for agricultural production, as indicated by soil, growing capacity, productivity, and whether it is near population areas or vulnerable to more intense uses.
 We further hold that counties may consider the development-related factors enumerated in WAC 365-190-050(1) in determining which lands have long-term commercial significance.
 Lewis County v.
 Hearings Bd., 157 Wn2d 488 (2006) at page 502.